ed-george/ed-george/README.md

 # Ed George

 👋 Hi there!
-I'm Ed, an Android developer and programmer originally from Oxfordshire, UK and now residing in Shropshire.
+I'm Ed, an Android developer and programmer originally from Oxfordshire, UK and now residing in [Nottingham, UK](https://www.youtube.com/watch?v=iepNUUxVLJQ).

 I have been programming since I was 13 years old and have a broad interest in programming languages, mobile applications and general computer science.